 Obviously, being able to stay at home with your kids as they grow is great for the kids (and you too)!
 They’ll never forget the good times and the way they were cared for as they get older.

-Yes, it can be a struggle at times.
+Yes, it can be a struggle at times, especially if you're trying to earn an income as a single mom or dad.
 But if you follow the tips above and fully commit, I believe it’s a great thing you can do for your kids they will always remember!

 By the way, if you can’t (or don’t want to) stay home with your kids, don’t let anyone tell you that you’re letting your kids down.
 I was raised by two awesome parents who both worked, and had a happy, healthy, fulfilling childhood too!